 - assist the new Task Force on Climate Change in developing recommendations for addressing climate change.

 Executive Order 38 also tasked the Office of Sustainability and Clean Energy with developing Wisconsin's first Clean Energy Plan, released in 2022.
+In 2023, the office published the Wisconsin Clean Energy Plan Progress Report.

 In response to these executive orders, the Wisconsin Initiative on Climate Change Impacts (WICCI), led by the UW Madison Nelson Institute for Environmental Studies and DNR, developed the following reports: